uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 the second row at the top of any group-related page and the links can be found listed on the group's main page.

-The ``PGP Keys`` tab or link doesn't actually take you to a new page, it just downloads all PGP keys for the current trust group.
+The ``PGP Keys`` tab or link doesn't actually open a new page, it just downloads all PGP keys for the current trust group (:ref:`userTGDownloadPGPKeys`).

 .. _userTGDownloadPGPKeys: